-During the early years of the Internet – in particular in Europe – it was a common situation to see packets with a source and destination address from within the same city to cross national boundaries twice, or even the Atlantic Ocean.
-Just because the customers happened to be connected to different ISPs (Internet Service Providers) the packets had to find the way to a common network node and then back again.
+During the early years of the Internet, it was a common situation – particularly in Europe – to see packets with a source and destination address from within the same city to cross national boundaries twice, or even the Atlantic Ocean.
+Just because the customers happened to be connected to different ISPs (Internet Service Providers), the packets had to find the way to a common network node and then back again.
 Those network nodes, more often than not, were either located in a different country or even on the east coast of the USA.
-Eventually, in order to minimize such detours, Exchange Points were set up to help groups of independent ISPs, serving customers in the same geographic area, to exchange packets locally.
+Eventually, in order to minimize such detours, Internet Exchange Points were set up to help groups of independent ISPs, serving customers in the same geographic area, to exchange packets locally.

 The basic motivation for creating the exchange point was threefold:

-- to avoid loading expensive wide-area connections by keeping local IP traffic as local as possible and
+- to avoid loading expensive wide-area connections by keeping local IP traffic as local as possible,

-- to improve the overall performance of the inter-ISP connections
+- to improve the overall performance of the inter-ISP connections, and

 Interxion, a company operating data centers in many locations throughout Europe and having a PoP (Point of Presence) in Vienna was able to meet the requirements.
 In particular, Interxion is not competing with ISPs in the field of commercial Carrier or Telecom Services or in IP Business Services.
 Thus the commercial neutrality of VIX was preserved, the physical space limitations were removed and location redundancy was offered for the first time.